 - Who am I supposed to be?

 These types of questions are believed to cause a healthy amount of anxiety, or "angst," that a person lives with as they try to answer those questions for themselves.
-Originally existential anxiety referred to a relationship with God and how to live in a way that God would want, but since then it has evolved to be more inclusive of the larger life questions.
+Originally existential anxiety referred to a relationship with God and how to live in a way that God would want, but since then it has evolved to be more inclusive of the more substantial life questions.

 Because there is no answer to these questions, philosophers believe the human mind experiences a type of stress from wondering how to act towards something so unknown.
 This creates a present anxiety that can be exacerbated by other confusions and life questions.